IrisSec/irissec.github.io/_posts/2020-07-26-Isabelles-Bad-Opsec-2.md

 ---
+title: Isabelle's Bad OPSEC 2
+author: skat
+categories: osint
 layout: post
-title: "Isabelle's Bad Opsec 2 [OSINT]"
-description: "solved by skat"
 ---

-### Writeup by skat

 > Wow holy heck Isabelle's OPSEC is really bad.
 She was trying to make a custom youtube api but it didnt work.
 Can you find her channel??
 >